*** Bookings are being taken for 2018/19.

 I thought I must just drop you a line to say how we appreciated you and your wife braving the elements last night to come so far to talk to the Club.
 I hope you had a trouble-free journey home.
 Members were coming up to me and saying how much they enjoyed your talk and I will certainly be contacting you again to book you for 2011 once I get the dates confirmed.

-'Once Seen Never Forgotten' - Joy Duncan, Glenfield Gardeners' Association Leicestershire
+'Once Seen Never Forgotten' -by Joy Duncan, Glenfield Gardeners' Association Leicestershire

 On behalf of all the members of Glenfield Gardeners' Association can I say a big 'thank you' for your excellent presentation on Tuesday.
 The feedback from members was fantastic, incuding cries of 'Can we have him again please?'
 So I need to ask if you can pay us another visit next year?